medialab/fonio/README.md

 Fonio is collaborative and allows several writers to work simultaneously on contents, design and documentation.
 According to this collaborative state of mind, works in progress are readable by the whole classroom, but their edition is restricted to each team.

-Each "classroom" corresponds to a specific course and exists during a limited period of time.
+Each session corresponds to a specific course and exists during a limited period of time.
 All works are saved and privately archived after the semester is finished, but the application also allows writers to download their work at anytime to backup it or to publish it online in a clean and easy way.

-Fonio is part of the ``quinoa`` project family, a suite of digital storytelling tools tailored for the [FORCCAST](http://controverses.org/) pedagogical program and [médialab sciences po](http://www.medialab.sciences-po.fr/) scientific activities.
+Fonio is part of a suite of digital storytelling tools tailored for the [FORCCAST](http://controverses.org/) pedagogical program and [médialab sciences po](http://www.medialab.sciences-po.fr/) scientific activities.

 It works with the [quinoa-server](https://github.com/medialab/quinoa-server) application which provides a server to store stories and handles collaborative edition through websockets.